The leading spring event for modern and contemporary art

-Art Paris Art Fair is dedicated to making contemporary art accessible to the widest possible audience, offering some 80 guided tours of the fair as well as a number of specific tools, in particular its elaborate yet eminently practical website.
-It presents a virtual visit of the fair and filters that allow visitors to search for works by artist, price, geographical provenance and technique.
-Also available on location are flyers for each gallery that provide visitors with information on the works on offer and a way to navigate the fair.
+Art Paris is dedicated to making contemporary art accessible to the widest audience, offering some 125 guided tours of the fair as well as a number of specific tools, in particular its elaborate yet eminently practical website which presents a virtual visit of the fair and filters allowing visitors to search for works by artist, price, geographical provenance and technique...